Abirami2017/International-Programming-Day/README.md

 - Accepts a year as input and returns the International Programming Day.
 - Simple and lightweight.
-- Clear output of the date in `DD-MM-YYYY` format.
+- Clear output of the date in `DD.MM.YYYY` format.

 ## Problem Statement